vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 CONTROL_CENTER_KAFKA_CLUSTER3_SASL_MECHANISM: PLAIN
 ```

+However, if you want to connect to multiple Confluent Cloud Schema Registrie or a mix of OnPrem and Confluent Cloud Schema Registries, then you will have to implement a workaround, see [Multi-Cluster Schema Registry](../../ccloud/multiple-sr-hybrid/README.md) with hybrid configuration (onprem/confluent cloud)

 #### Differences between Confluent Cloud UI and local Control Center connected to Confluent Cloud

 See the [screenshots](./ccloud_control_center_comparison) on this page.